 Member, Executive Council, Society for the Policy Sciences, 2001-03 and 2017.

 Associate Editor, Food Security, 2014-18

 President, Society for Implementation Science in Nutrition, 2016-18.

-My public engagement goals are to develop, promote and apply improved methods for policy analysis, development and implementation, primarily in low and middle income countries.
-I maintain an active portfolio of public engagement activities for this purpose, including interactions with institutions such as the Scaling Up Nutrition Secretariat (Geneva, Swtizerland), the nutrition units in international organizations such as The World Bank, WHO, UNICEF, USAID, the Global Alliance for Improved Nutrition, the UN Standing Committee on Nutrition, The International Food Policy Research Institute, the National Information Platforms for Nutrition and the governments of countries where i have research collaborations.
-In addition, i pursue these goals through my role as current President of the Society for Implementation Science in Nutrition.
+My public engagement goals have been to develop, promote and apply improved methods for policy analysis, development and implementation, primarily in low and middle income countries.
+I maintained an active portfolio of public engagement activities for this purpose, including interactions with institutions such as the Scaling Up Nutrition Secretariat (Geneva, Switzerland), the nutrition units in international organizations such as The World Bank, WHO, UNICEF, USAID, the Global Alliance for Improved Nutrition, the UN Standing Committee on Nutrition, The International Food Policy Research Institute, the National Information Platforms for Nutrition and the governments of countries where i have research collaborations.
+In addition, I pursued these goals through my role as current Past-President of the Society for Implementation Science in Nutrition.

 There is a saying that "the world has problems and universities have departments." (aka disciplines).
 When it comes to food, nutrition and health problems we must go beyond disciplinary knowledge, indeed beyond the walls of the university, to find possible solutions.
 This perspective underlies my approach to knowledge, teaching and advising: problem-oriented, transdisciplinary and contextual.
 This not only prepares students to be more effective professionals and problem-oriented researchers, it also is a more interesting and engaging way to teach and learn.